SignalK/specification/gitbook-docs/data_model.md

 # Signal K Data Model

 ## Formats

-Signal K defines two data formats-full and delta-for representing and transmitting data.
+Signal K defines two data formats—full and delta—for representing and transmitting data.
+All Signal K data is transmitted as UTF-8 JSON.

-In addition there is an optional "sparse" representation of the data which uses the same structure as the full format, however it does not contain a full tree, just parts of the full tree.

 ## Full Format

-The simplest format is the full format, which is the complete Signal K data model represented as a JSON string.
+The full format is conceptually the simplest representation of data in Signal K. It contains all of the data from a Signal K node, which in the case of a Signal K server could me many hundreds of data points.

 ```json
 {